ethnicrise/ethnicrise.github.io/_posts/2020-01-15-liberal-hydra.md

 Responding to this post is thrice a labor of love.
-By taking on this task I acknowledge the role of Ethnic Studies as a transformative transdisciplinary and transnational project, I align myself with Lorgia Garcia Peña and those who stand beside her decrying the unjust and egregious treatment she has received at Harvard University, and I respond in kind to the words of my advisor and mentor, Nelson Maldonado-Torres, who first introduced me to Ethnic Studies as a field
+By taking on this task I acknowledge the role of Ethnic Studies as a transformative transdisciplinary and transnational project, I align myself with Lorgia García Peña and those who stand beside her decrying the unjust and egregious treatment she has received at Harvard University, and I respond in kind to the words of my advisor and mentor, Nelson Maldonado-Torres, who first introduced me to Ethnic Studies as a field